My Husband Is a Disappointing Father: 10 Ways to Handle It

 Just because they are kids doesn’t mean they cannot decide for themselves and they can’t express their emotions.

-Some parents would get angry if their kids showed emotions they didn’t like.
-An irresponsible parent would ask them to stop.
+Some parents get angry if their children show emotions they don’t like.
+An irresponsible parent might ask them to stop expressing themselves.

 4. He’s too distant from his kids